OData/Extensions/src/Microsoft.Extensions.OData.Migration/README.md

 In addition, all features that are [new in OData V4](http://docs.oasis-open.org/odata/new-in-odata/v4.0/new-in-odata-v4.0.html) but not present in OData V3 are not supported by this extension.
 ## Installation and Setup
-OData Migration is available as a NuGet package through Nuget.org, and it can be installed like any other NuGet package.

 There are two steps to configure your service to use OData Migration.

 ### Step 1: Configuring Services